For the 2024-25 school year, there are 2 community colleges serving 9,641 students in Anoka County County, Minnesota.

 What is community college acceptance rate in Anoka County, MN?

-The average community college acceptance rate in Minnesota is 89% (view national acceptance rates).
+The average community college acceptance rate in Minnesota is 89% (compared to national acceptance rates).

 How diverse are community college in Anoka County, MN?

-Community colleges in Anoka County, MN are approximately 96% minority students (majority Asian and American).
+Community colleges in Anoka County, MN have approximately 96% minority enrollment, with the majority being Asian and American.

 Recent Articles